kjsauer/getting-started/README.md

 ## Acronyms & Definitions
 Terms used ubiquitously in this repo
-NB: Nota bene (means "Please note" in Italian) (basically, a useful, beneficial note, e.g., to the software program user) (borrowed from PVsyst; see also Getting-Started\PVsyst)
+NB: Nota bene (means "Please note" in Italian) (basically, a useful, beneficial note, e.g., to the software program user) (borrowed from PVsyst; see also getting-started\PVsyst)
 Repo: Repository, e.g., Git repo (e.g., hosted on Microsoft's GitHub cloud server)